 So, while the triggers related to air quality can’t be generalised, there is a major contaminant that, through several studies such as this one, has been seen to cause breathing problems like asthma, or worsen existing breathing problems.

-These compounds, by definition are volatile.
+Volatile Organic Compounds, by definition are volatile.
 Hence, they evaporate easily, even at normal temperatures, and can cause respiratory problems when inhaled.

 There are two ways through which VOCs get into your water: